 Here are some questions for you to answer: Do you like the way you spend your days?
-Do you feel that you are able to give enough time to work, family, creative pursuits or hobbies as well as health and exercise?
-Do you have time for what is important to you?
-Do you feel like you have a good work life balance?
+Never feel that you can give enough time to work, family, creative pursuits or hobbies as well as health and exercise?
+Ever have time for what is important to you?
+Do you feel like you have a good work-life balance?

 For a multitude of reasons, it has become increasingly difficult to draw the line between work and life.
 It seems as though even all our modern conveniences and smart devices have not helped and we are always in a rush, trying to get through our infinite To-Do lists.

 The Australian Institute of Health and Welfare found that we rank low at 27 out of the 35 countries that were studied when it comes to levels of work-life balance.
-It is clear we don’t know how to achieve work life balance.
+We don’t know how to achieve work-life balance.

-Burnout is one of the most common effects of not being able to maintain a work life balance.
+Burnout is one of the most common effects of not being able to maintain a work-life balance.
 It is a state of emotional and physical exhaustion that occurs after extensive periods of stressful work.
-A little bit of stress is natural and actually keeps you alert and able to rise to challenges and difficult situations.
-But if it carries on for too long, it can have a negative impact on your health, productivity and relationships.
+A little bit of stress is natural and keeps you alert and able to rise to challenges and difficult situations.
+But if it carries on for too long, it can hurt your health, productivity and relationships.

 Look out for these signs of burnout: